Hi, I’m Jen!

 I’m Dr Jennifer Hacker Pearson.

-To my 3 kids I am Mama.
-That’s my favourite title and also the most challenging one.
+Most importantly, I am “Mama” to my 3 kids.
+That’s my favourite title and still my most challenging one.

 Motherhood has tested me in many ways.
-Not just the part of mothering my children, but how becoming a mother has changed me.
+Not just the part of mothering my children, and learning how to thrive in that role, but how becoming a mother changed me.

-Only after my babies were born did it become clear to me that when a baby is born, a mother is born.
+Only after my babies were born, and I learned about the power and paradox of motherhood first-hand, did it become clear to me that when a baby is born, a mother is born.

-Matrescence – the term used to describe this process of becoming a mother – was not in my vocabulary until matrescence hit me in face, at force.
+Matrescence – the term used to describe this transformation of becoming a mother (the birth of the mother) – was not in my vocabulary until matrescence hit me in the face, at force.
 There was no way to avoid it (and trust me I tried!).

-I feel fortunate that I had the opportunity to familiarise myself with the brain for years before I had children.
-My neuroscience research was published in some of the top peer-reviewed journals including Nature Neuroscience and Neuroscience.
+As an aside, I learned about the brain for years before I had children.
+My neuroscience medical research was published in some of the top peer-reviewed journals including Nature Neuroscience and Neuroscience.

 SOME OF MY WORK IN PEER-REVIEWED JOURNALS